carthago-cloud/mnist-keras/README.md

 ### Model

-To execute a basic routine (creating, training, evaluating) run:
+To make sure that the model is working, execute a basic routine (creating, training, evaluating) by running:

 ```
 python cnn_mnist_keras.py